dfalkcreative/spectyr/readme.md

 ### Overview

-The Spectyr Framework is an ultra lightweight MVC framework for PHP and VueJS.
+The Spectyr Framework is an ultra lightweight MVC framework for PHP.

-Some useful aspects to this idea are:
+**Some useful aspects to this idea are:**

 - Routing and Controller Support.
 - Inclusive, yet easy-to-use ORM system.